Wills, Trusts & Probate

 What is the difference between guardianship and conservatorship?

-A guardian can be a relative, close family friend, or another responsible adult deemed suitable by the court to care for the ward.
-The court evaluates the proposed guardian’s ability to act in the ward’s best interests, considering factors such as relationship, stability, and willingness to assume the role.
-It is important to choose someone reliable and committed to the ward’s well-being.
+A guardian may be a relative, close family friend, or another responsible adult deemed suitable by the court to care for the ward.
+The court assesses the proposed guardian’s relationship to the ward, stability, living situation, and willingness to assume caregiving duties.
+The person selected should be able to act consistently in the ward’s best interest and be prepared to manage the responsibilities that come with guardianship.
+When selecting a guardian, families should consider the proposed person’s ability to meet ongoing needs and to work cooperatively with the court and service providers in Santa Paula to support the ward’s welfare.

-Guardians are responsible for making decisions about the ward’s health care, education, living arrangements, and general welfare.
-They must act in the ward’s best interests and often report to the court on the ward’s status.
-Guardianship involves a serious commitment to provide attentive and responsible care tailored to the ward’s unique needs.
+Guardians are responsible for making decisions regarding the ward’s health care, education, living arrangements, and general welfare.
+They must act in the ward’s best interest and often are required to provide periodic reports to the court about the ward’s status.
+This role includes coordinating medical care, school enrollment, and daily support services as needed.
+Guardians should be prepared for ongoing responsibilities and to engage with doctors, schools, and service agencies to ensure the ward’s needs are met, while documenting actions taken in case the court requests updates or additional information.

 Leave a Reply